Rail market liberalization

 Market segments

-- Trains d’Équilibre du Territoire (TET)—short- and medium-distance service supporting economic development in France’s regions, operated by SNCF with the French State as organizing authority
+• Trains d’Équilibre du Territoire (TET): short- and medium-distance lines operated by SNCF Voyageurs under the Intercités brand, with the French State acting as the mobility authority.

-- Transilien commuter lines in the Paris region, under contract with Île-de-France Mobilités; and TER and short-distance express regional service, under contracts with French regional governments
+• Commuter and regional services: Transilien commuter lines in the Paris region, operated by SNCF Voyageurs under contract with the mobility authority, Île-de-France Mobilité and TER regional express trains operated under contracts with regional mobility authorities across France.

 Timeline